stivdahdah/ansible-carbon-black-app-control/README.md

 Requirements:
 - The network connection between your agent and Carbon Black App Control server should be Allowed since this playbook will fetch the installation from the CB server directly.

+To get the Policy Installation Package link:
+1- Login to the App Control console.
+2- Navigate to https://ServerName/hostpkg/ and copy the package link.

 **Example Playbook**